 “I’m going to the north.
 Can drop you off halfway.”
 Her English was clear.

-Tom unbuckled the two straps of his travel sack, opened one of the Datsun’s back doors, tossed both knapsacks onto the backseat and hopped into the vehicle.
+Tom unbuckled the two straps of his sacks, opened one of the Datsun’s back doors, tossed both onto the backseat and hopped into the vehicle.

 “Where you from?”
 Tom asked.